cheomanigua/godotdoc/content/docs/composition.md

 - Signals
 - Groups
 - Autoload (like the player scene)
-- Using the physics engine (Areas, etc.)
+- Using the physics engine (colliders)

 ### Signals